picnicprojects/fanchart3d/README.md

-# fanchart3d
-Create 3D fanchart with timeline from a GEDCOM genealogy file.
+# Create 3D fanchart with timeline from a GEDCOM genealogy file.
 =======
-# FanChart with Timeline (3D) from GEDCOM genealogy file
 ## Usage
 ```
 python fanchart3d.py